kavyanib/free-volume-calc---JW/README.md

 - `pe_dat_ham.txt` is data published by Harmandaris et al. .
 It is in format `eta` ($\eta$) vs. $logM_w$.
 - `pearson_pe` is data published by Pearson 1987.
 It is in format `eta` ($\eta$) vs. $logM_w$.
 - `pearson_1994.txt`is data published by Pearson 1994.
 It is in format `eta` ($\eta$) vs. $logM_w$.
+- Filenames with `_Mod` at their end, are the modified version of the original in a way to just include the entanglement regime.

 # 3. Variables
 Except some self explanatory variables such as `rho`, `r`, `T`, `N` etc. There are variables `eta_T`, `eta_T2,.., eta_T8` that they contain the values for $\eta$ based on theory for various molecular weights $M_w$.